Bielefelder Alm: Recent History and Sale (Since 2008)

-In November 2018, Arminia Bielefeld announced the sale of the stadium to "3BO GmbH" and "STBO GmbH" (each 50 percent) in order to further improve the club's financial situation.
+The construction costs of the new Haupttribune rising from the planned 11 million to 19 million euros was a significant contributor to Arminia's near bankruptcy around 2010.
+In November 2018, Arminia Bielefeld announced the sale of the stadium to "3BO GmbH" and "STBO GmbH" (each 50 percent) in order to improve the club's financial situation.
 Shareholders include Dr. August Oetker KG and Gauselmann AG.
 However, the club will retain all rights such as rental incomes and naming rights.